 How does it work?

-Metro Print Master collates all of your promo items by SKU in a cloud-based database for access from any location or device.
+Metro Print Master collates all your promo items by SKU in a cloud-based database for access from any location or device.
 It provides a set of tailorable templates to fit your existing signage holders/sizes and any other shelf edge label requirements you may require.
 These templates are edited to encompass your organisation’s branding and artwork, ready to be selected and load the appropriate data from your POS solution and via direct entry through a browser or the Metro Print app.
 All additional descriptive data is stored to augment the standard description and price and can be centrally created or managed locally – the database maintains relevance to location and regulatory requirements and, of course, the extended data as required by the Government.

 In short, it’s simply a case of typing in a SKU (or scanning depending on your device choice), selecting the size and style of your desired print from a drop-down list of your customised templates, adding the appropriate size of portion, kcal quota and any additional messages that are currently mandated.
 Select ‘save’, and your additional data is stored in the cloud, ready for recall at any time and any number of updates and modifications.